 - Increased likelihood of being found negligent in a civil lawsuit if your traffic violation resulted in an accident

-It’s always worth considering whether an Indianapolis traffic lawyer can help you to minimize the effects of a traffic ticket on your life, or help you to fight a criminal traffic charge.
+It’s always worth considering whether an Indianapolis traffic ticket attorney can help you to minimize the effects of a traffic ticket on your life, or help you to fight a criminal traffic charge.

 Common Indiana Traffic Offenses

 There are dozens of types of traffic infractions and violations on the books in Indiana — anything from having a busted tail light to passing another car by crossing the center line.
-At Hessler Law, we can help with any type of moving violation for which you may have received a ticket, or any type of criminal traffic charge.
+A traffic violation lawyer from Hessler can help with any type of moving violation for which you may have received a ticket, or any type of criminal traffic charge.

 However, some of the most common types of traffic offenses we see include: